 Spraying Nitrocellulose Lacquer

 Nitrocellulose is a highly sought after finish for a reason.
 It is all top manufacturers most expensive/ top of the line finishes.
 It has been used in the finishing of musical instruments for over 100 years.
 It provides a durable finish while aging with the player.
 It is light and thin and lets the instrument resonate and vibrate more freely than any other protective finish.
 Poly finishes do not.
 Poly finishes are very thick, weigh a ton, and when they do chip or crack it looks terrible.
+Oil finishes are nice, but a custom colour oil finish?
+No way.
 Nitrocellulose only has one real downside.
 It isn't good for your health.
 So people, please be smart about it.
 Don't spray indoors (your house...ever).
 Use a well ventilated area (ex. garage, spray booth, shed, or outside).
 Always wear a respirator and safety glasses.
 If you have any questions at all, please feel free to email the shop.
 Or read the back of the product, look up the SDS or product information sheets.
 We will answer all of your questions to the best of our ability.